edelstone/my-website/README.md

 ## How it's built

 I developed the site without frameworks or a content management system.
 It's all hand-coded HTML and CSS, with a handful of scripts and plugins I borrowed from various open source projects.
-It's generated using Jekyll, hosted on GitHub Pages, and CDN'd/encrypted/optimized via Cloudfare.
+It's generated using Jekyll and CDN'd/encrypted/optimized via Cloudfare.

 Many thanks to the digital community for these bad boys: